daltonbr/CppSeries/038-InstantiateObjects/InstantiateObjects.md

 In C++ we can choose where to instantiate a new object,  in the **heap** or in the **stack**.

-**Stack** objects have an **automatic lifespan**, as soons as the object go out-of-scope that object is gone.
+**Stack** objects have an **automatic lifespan**, as soon as the object go out-of-scope that object is gone.
 It's automatically handled for us.
-The obejcts in that _stack frame_ are freed up.
+The objects in that _stack frame_ are freed up.

-The **heap** is a different (and misterious) place.
+The **heap** is a different (and mysterious) place.
 Whenever an object is allocated in there, it will sits there until you actively deallocated it.

 We should prefer to create objects on the **Stack** whenever is possible, it's the fastest way, the managed way.